yimingpeng/rl-library/trunk/rl-competition/README.txt

 5: Agents
 6: Trainers
 7: Running your first console experiment
+8: RTS
+9: Keepaway
-8: Where to go for more info
+10: Where to go for more info
-9: Credits
+11: Credits
 ==========